maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>Alamat</translation>

 YES
-The translation "Alamat" means "Address" but the source text "Edit Address" implies an action to modify the address.
-The correct translation should convey this action, for example:

-Edit Address = "Sunting Alamat"
+The translation omits the verb "Edit" and only includes "Alamat", which means "Address".
+It fails to convey the original meaning.

+Correct translation:
+Edit Alamat
 ```

 ```
         <source>Export the data in the current tab to a file</source>
         <translation>Alihkan fail data ke dalam tab semasa</translation>

 YES
-The translation is inaccurate.
-The source means to export the data from the current tab to a file, but the translation says "Transfer the data file into the current tab," which reverses the meaning.
-A correct translation would be:
+The translation is incorrect.
+The original English means to export the data from the current tab to a file, but the Malay translation says to "transfer the data file into the current tab."
+The direction of the action is reversed.

+Correct translation:
 Eksport data dalam tab semasa ke fail
 ```
 </details>

+Number of issues: 18.